davidedelvento/MacOS-Linux-shortcuts/README.md

 This repository is for people dealing with two of more among MacOS, Linux/Gnome and Linux/Mate.
 Linux/KDE or other OSes not supported yet (but should be easy to add, please contribute).

-Dealing with different keyboard shortcuts quickly becomes untenable, so to maintain sanity one has to change shortcuts for one or more of these machines.
-This repository changes the shortcuts for Linux, and suggests a few changes for Mac OS.
+Dealing with different keyboard shortcuts uses a lot of mental energy, so to maintain focus on the task at hand (as opposed to which keys to press) one has to change shortcuts for one or more of these machines.
+This repository changes some of the shortcuts for Linux, and this README suggests a few additional changes, including ones for Mac OS.

+Best results will be achieved if you use identical keyboards across all your machines.

 ### Instructions